Mathematical Economics

 Point and interval estimation, Fisher's likelihood theory, hypothesis testing, simulation techniques.
 R or SAS will be used.
 Prerequisites: MATH 216 or MATH 227 and MATH 303, or permission of the instructor.

-Client-focused, hands-on, collaborative course where students apply knowledge from prior courses and learn new methods that are versatile for problem solving.
-Students will communicate findings to clients in both written and oral formats.
+Experiential learning course where students work on collaborative data focused projects.
+Students will communicate findings to stakeholders and engage with important topics related to the art and practice of statistical consulting.
 Advanced statistical software will be used.
 Prerequisites: MATH 217 and MATH 230, or permission of the instructor.

 MATH 308.
 Real Analysis I. 1 Credit.